dbeleza/ASOS/README.md

 4. Apply a big improvement on error handling
 5. Give a loading feedback to the user (one example is when app is fetching next launches page)
 6. Improve `Launch.Request` model (V4 is a bit painful)
-7. *Image loader* must be improved in order to be testable
+7. *Image loader* (used on cells to retrieve images from network) must be improved in order to be testable
 8. Add more unit tests
 9. Add many more UITests and implicity create mock data in order to be able to run without being dependent on external data (internet)
 10. ...

 (I'm sure there are more improvements to do but in my opinion, these are the most notorios ones)

 # QA tests